thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 On request of an action, the sm-agent determines the appropriate plugin for an action as follows:
 * If the action has to be dispatched to all the plugins (as a `list` action), the action is forwarded only to the actual plugins (that is those they are not aliases).
-* If the action is specific to a module with an associated type, the action is directed to the plugin for that type.
+* If the action is specific to a software module with an associated type, the action is directed to the plugin for that type.
-* If the action is specific to a module with no associated type, the action is directed to the plugin named default.
+* If the action is specific to a software module with no associated type, the action is directed to the plugin named default.
-* An error is returned by the sm-agent if no plugin can be associated to the operation.
+* If no plugin can be associated to the action, the operation execution continues, but the operation status is set to "FAILED"".

 ## Plugin API